 This Diploma of Nursing HLT 54115 Transition Tool (Transition Tool) relates solely to the transition from the qualification Diploma of Nursing HLT51612 to Diploma of Nursing HLT 54115.
 Any other changes to the program offered will be assessed through ANMAC’s usual modification process.
 This tool is not to be used for any other purpose.

-The evidence guide included in the Transition Tool replaces the evidence guide that is described in the full Enrolled Nurse Accreditation Standard.
+The transition evidence guide included in the Transition Tool replaces the evidence guide that is described in the full Enrolled Nurse Accreditation Standard.
 The full evidence guide may still be accessed in the standards:

 ANMC, Enrolled Nurses Standards and Criteria for the Accreditation of Nursing and Midwifery Courses Leading to Registration, Enrolment, Endorsement and Authorisation in Australia with Evidence Guide, February 2009.